This guide will show you how to set up your new Helpdesk Buttons with Kaseya BMS in as few as 15 minutes.

-Kaseya integration requires two main parts:
+Kaseya integration requires three main parts:

 First we need to make a contact in a catch all company, this contact will put tickets in on behalf of users that are not currently in the system.

 This is our contact.
 Feel free to use whatever data you would like, but make sure the email address is email@example.com

 2) Create an API User¶